COVID-19 Restaurant Resourcesby

 Google even has options available specifically for restaurant business pages to reflect the current situation.
 You can manage your dining options to include curbside pickup right on your Google My Business profile, which means those details can also show up on Google and Google Maps – where diners are searching.
 Keep this up to date as much as possible.

 Look here for more details on the changes you can make to your Google My Business profile.

 Being on review sites is one thing, but being active on them is another.

-Another part of being active is ensuring all your information is up to date – a common theme in how to market your online ordering option.
+Another part of being active is ensuring all your information is up to date – a common theme in how to market your restaurant online ordering system.
 Make sure your website, hours, current business model, and online ordering offers are all included on your review site profiles with the most recent information.

 While third-party delivery apps have been taking heat for their commission fees throughout coronavirus, these platforms do have a lot of eyes on them.
 If you’re already on these apps, you can use them as a marketing platform for your direct online ordering.

 If you don’t currently have a third-party online ordering app, start by finding out which is the most popular in your area and has fees you can manage in the short term.
 Remember, even the best food delivery app will take a percentage of the profit from each order.
 Think of it as the cost to reach new eyes, similar to the way you pay for social media ads to reach a new audience.